rajesh15mhatre/pyspark/databricks-2.md

 Also, add an email to send job status notification
 We can give permission to other people/groups for the job

-- While creating a job we can find the below options in advance settings
+- While creating a job we can find the below options in advanced settings
   - Add dependent libraries
   - Edit notification
   - Edit retry policy